Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ```

 #### Method 2 — Ping DGX Spark’s home LAN IP
-If the VPN is working, you should be able to:
+If the VPN tunnel is working, you should be able to:
 ```
 # Remove the angle brackets around <192.168.x.x> and replace it with DGX Spark internal DHCP dynamic IP (192.168.x.x)
 ping <192.168.x.x>
 ```

 #### Method 3 — SSH into DGX Spark
-If the VPN is working, SSH should succeed (it will ask you for the DGX Spark login password):
+If the VPN tunnel is working, SSH should succeed (it will ask you for the DGX Spark login password):
 ```
 # Remove the angle brackets around <DGX Spark username> and replace it with the username used to log in after DGX Spark boots
 # Remove the angle brackets around <192.168.x.x> and replace it with DGX Spark intranet DHCP dynamic IP (192.168.x.x)